Coronavirus digest: Germany daily cases hit record levels | DW | 12.01.2022

 He also added that people who have contracted the virus can get their jab 30 days after their isolation ends instead of six months after.

-In Bulgaria, new COVID-19 cases were at a record high of 7,062 on Wednesday, spurred by the highly contagious omicron variant.
+In Bulgaria, new cases were at a record high of 7,062 on Wednesday, spurred by omicron.

 The Balkan nation, which is the European Union’s least inoculated member state, saw the previous peak in October amid the delta outbreak.